Sonos doesn't launch a new product every month, or even every year, but when it does it's well worth the wait for top notch sound.

 The app interface is smooth, with access all compatible streaming apps through the Sonos app, as well as search by artist, track, album, playlist, stations, hosts and podcasts.
-It's a lot easier than going into each service app individually, though there is now limited control through Spotify too, which may be useful if that's your go-to preference.
+It's a lot easier than going into each service app individually, though there is control through Spotify too as well as Tidal, which may be useful if either are your go-to preference.

-The downside is that it's super expensive, especially with the recent Sonos price hike, and many who own a smaller TV will probably see it as a pricey addition.
-The decision to use optical audio only and not offer HDMI is certainly questionable, too, as is the lack of DTS support, making the PlayBase a music system with the advantage of TV sound enhancement rather than an advanced home cinema theatre system.
+The downside is that it's super expensive, and many who own a smaller TV will probably see it as a pricey addition.
+The decision to use optical audio only and not offer HDMI is certainly questionable, too, as is the lack of DTS support, making the Playbase a music system with the advantage of TV sound enhancement rather than an advanced home cinema theatre system.

 What Sonos is great at is promoting its family of products.
-As part of the Sonos system the PlayBase can link into the Sonos multi-room system via a mesh network connection, which is as robust as they come and, in our experience, never suffers connection issues.
+As part of the Sonos system the Playbase can link into the Sonos multi-room system via a mesh network connection, which is as robust as they come and, in our experience, rarely suffers connection issues.
 The Sonos app is unrivalled in its ease of use and versatility too.

-For those who have a wall-mounted TV, the Sonos PlayBar is likely to be the better option.
-It offers all the same features as the PlayBase, including compatibility with the rest of the Sonos system, but you can mount it to the wall under your TV.
-As it is a little older, it doesn't have the new design featured on the new Play:5 and the PlayBase, but it still delivers great sound.
+For those who have a wall-mounted TV, the Sonos Playbar is likely to be the better option.
+It offers all the same features as the Playbase, including compatibility with the rest of the Sonos system, but you can mount it to the wall under your TV.
+As it is a little older, it doesn't have the new design featured on the Beam and the Playbase, but it still delivers great sound.